jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/8-create-logical-headings.md

 _Example:_ Heading 3 content is the subsection of Heading 2 content, which is a subsection of Heading 1.

-Before adding a new heading level, decide of a new level is in fact appropriate.
+Before adding a new heading level, decide if a new level is in fact appropriate.
 Is new content being introduced or is it a continuation of previous content?

 **Heading levels must always be used in sequence, and skipping heading levels must be avoided.**